 Check our Marine and Ports solutions

-Aerospace and drone applications are requiring ever-increasing accuracy and precision.
+Drone applications require ever-increasing accuracy and precision.
 Our solutions are widely used in this growing market, for applications ranging from surveying and inspection to test flying, gimbals for the movie industry, and wind energy solutions.
-Whether you need low-power consumption, low-latency, high-speed processing, or a lightweight and small motion sensor, Xsens has a fit for any aviation, air or space application.
+Whether you need low-power consumption, low-latency, high-speed processing, or a lightweight and small motion tracking sensor, Xsens has a fit for any drone application.

 Warehousing and Logistics

 Warehousing and logistics are getting smarter all the time, thanks to collaborative robotics, autonomous vehicles, sensor technology and the Internet of Things (IoT).
 Motion tracking plays an important role in this exciting transition towards Industry 4.0.
 Our products cater to all the specific demands in this application area.
 One example is our vertical reference unit (VRU), which provides output on roll, pitch and heading without being referenced to earth’s magnetic field – the perfect solution for locations with high magnetic interference, such as indoor and underground warehouses.

 We enable solutions to a wide and constantly growing range of other industries and applications.
 In addition to those mentioned, these include:

 - Conducting & mining

 - Digital mapping & surveying

 If you are interested in exploring the potential of motion tracking in an application area not mentioned here, please contact us.
 Our specialist teams are eager and able to develop challenge-driven solutions, using the most advanced technologies available today.

 Interested in possibilities for your application area?
 Check out other applications.